JWicquart/monitoring_workflow/README.md

 The **Table 3** describes the selected variables for the final fish dataset.
-The variables 1 to 11 are spatial variables; the variables 12 and 13, are temporal variables; the variables 14 and 15, are methodological variables; the variables 16 to 18 are taxonomical variables.
+The variables 1 to 11 are spatial variables; the variables 12 and 13, are temporal variables; the variables 14 and 15, are methodological variables; the variables 16 to 18 are taxonomical variables; and the variables 19 and 20 are the metric variables.